zadealfalah/salesSample/README.md

 * [Data Citation](#data-citation)

 ## General Info
 This project is broken up into two parts - kaggleSalesData and onlineRetail.
-This was done because it was difficult to find a large sales dataset with messy data.
-Originally, there was only the smaller, cleaner dataset from Kaggle which was used to showcase some Tableau.
-Now, kaggleSalesData is used to display some visualizations in Tableau and onlineRetail is used to display some analysis with Python / MySQL.
-Once the analysis is completed, I kaggleSalesData will be removed and the Tableau will be replaced with onlineRetail as well.
+The former of which is used as an example of a sales Tableau dashboard while the analysis of the latter is completed.
+It will be replaced once analysis is completed on onlineRetail and the new dashboard is created.

-The Tableau visualization can be found [here](https://public.tableau.com/app/profile/zade.alfalah/viz/salesDashboard_16805458941440/Dashboard1)
+The placeholder Tableau visualization can be found [here](https://public.tableau.com/app/profile/zade.alfalah/viz/salesDashboard_16805458941440/Dashboard1)

 ## kaggleSalesData Tableau